Vaccines Are Still Mostly Blocking Severe Disease

 For the past year and a half, since the COVID-19 vaccines first became available—even as last summer’s reprieve gave way to Delta’s surge, then Omicron’s; even as the coronavirus continued to rack up mutations that lifted its speed and its stealth; even as millions of vaccinated Americans caught the pathogen and passed it on—there’s been one huge slice of solace to cling to: The shots we have are still doing an excellent job of staving off severe disease and death.

-Billions of people around the world have now been dosed at least once, twice, or thrice; the shots have saved an estimated hundreds of thousands of lives—and they probably could have saved hundreds of thousands more in the United States alone, had more people rolled up their sleeves.
+Billions of people around the world have now been dosed at least once, twice, or thrice; the shots have saved hundreds of thousands, if not millions, of lives, in the United States alone—and they probably could have saved hundreds of thousands more, had more people rolled up their sleeves.
 “We’re so much better off than where we were in 2020, when nobody had any immunity,” says Donna Farber, an immunologist at Columbia University.
 It feels, in some ways, like gazing down the side of a mountain we’ve been trekking up for a good 30 months: A nice, stubborn buffer of elevation now lies between us and the bottom, the sea-level status of no protection at all.
 The body’s defenses against severe disease are immunological bedrock—once cemented, they’re quite difficult to erode.
 Even as the fast-mutating virus pushes down from above, our footing has, for more than a year now, felt solid, and the ground beneath us unlikely to give.

 The shots aren’t perfect: They can’t completely block infections or keep the debilitating symptoms of long COVID at bay.
 Still, against the severest outcomes, “I think vaccination is holding up,” Ali Ellebedy, an immunologist at Washington University in St. Louis, told me.
 “It provides a lot of comfort, just knowing that layer is there,” says Natalie Dean, a biostatistician at Emory University.